rajeshpleti/SITHARAMA/Elysium search index .md

 rollup_logstash,kibana_sample_data_logs
 ```
 ###  Create an index pattern that searches across clusters
-If your Elasticsearch clusters are configured for cross-cluster search, you can create an index pattern to search across the clusters of your choosing.
+If your Elysiumsearch clusters are configured for cross-cluster search, you can create an index pattern to search across the clusters of your choosing.

 ```bash
 <cluster-names>:<pattern>